bul-ikana/pushtest-laravel/readme.md

 * Install dependencies running `composer install`
 * Configure your [environment](https://laravel.com/docs/5.4/configuration#environment-configuration) in the .env file.
 Don't forget to add your Firebase data.
 If you want to change the queue driver, this is the place
 * Run migrations by running `php artisan migrate`
-* Run the queue worker by running `php artisan queue:work`.
+* Run the queue worker in background by running `php artisan queue:work &`.
 Keep in mind jobs will only be processed while this process is running, so you may want to keep it running using [Supervisor](https://laravel.com/docs/5.1/queues#supervisor-configuration) or some tool like that
 * Done.
 Everything is ready to start accepting request and sending notifications to devices

 ## Questions?